How to Stop Thinking about Suicide

 One of the hardest parts of managing suicidal thoughts is not having the hope or motivation to employ the strategies described above.

 Depression can rob us of hope.
-We may desperately want to reach out, but feel like it won’t matter.
-But we all matter!
+We may desperately want to reach out but feel like it won’t matter.
+But we all matter.
+You matter.

-We can’t let suicidal thoughts deprive us of our future – we need to give ourselves the opportunity to feel well again and live the rest of our lives being healthy and happy.
+We can’t let suicidal thoughts deprive us of our future – we need to create space for the possibility of healing and feeling well again.